 Most clinics offer packages (e.g., 5 sessions for the price of 4).
 Since Pico is best done in a series, these are usually the most cost-effective options.

-Choosing a Pico Laser Clinic in Malaysia
+How to Choose a Pico Laser Clinic in Malaysia

 Doctor Credentials and Laser Experience